LisaHackett97/MS1-Dog-Daycare/README.md

 # Features

 The site consists of three pages accessible from a navigation menu.
 Home/Gallery/More Info (services)
-#### Website has the following features:
+## Website has the following features:
+### Header
-##### Header which contains the following:
+contains the following:
 * Icon for business, which is a clickable link to bring user back to home page.
 * Address and phone number for business, which is hidden on some screen sizes.
 Allows user to quickly view where business is located.
 * Navigation menu.
 Allows user to navigate to all pages on the site.

+### Navigation menu:
-##### Navigation menu: contains links to all three pages of site. collapses to a burger menu icon on smaller screens.
+* Contains links to all three pages of site. collapses to a burger menu icon on smaller screens.
-    *Home: allows user to click and go to the main home page.
+* Home: allows user to click and go to the main home page.
-    *Gallery:allows user to click and go to gallery page to view images.
+* Gallery:allows user to click and go to gallery page to view images.
-    *More Info: This page was renamed more info on the nav menu, to be more intuive for users.
+* More Info: This page was renamed more info on the nav menu, to be more intuive for users.
         The html page which more info menu item is linked to is called services.

+### Footer:
-##### Footer: contains business phone number and links to social media sites.
+* Contains business phone number and links to social media sites.
 Link for youtube hidden on xs small screen sizes.
-    *A short message is included on large screens.
+* A short message is included on large screens.
-    *Users can click on social media links for the business (generic websites used.).
+* Users can click on social media links for the business (generic websites used.).
-    *Links will open in seperate pages.
+* Links will open in seperate pages.

+### Title:
-##### Title and short quote on each page.
+- The page title and short quote on each page.
 The quote transitions in when page is opened.

+### CTA button:
-##### CTA button: "Contact us" button is contained on all three pages.
+#### "Contact us" button is contained on all three pages.
-    * allows user to click and go to the contact form, contained on the services page.
+* Allows user to click and go to the contact form, contained on the services page.
 * It is included at top of services/more info page, so that user does not have to scroll through all the content on the page, if their goal is simply to contact the business.

-#### Above features are consistent across all three pages.
+##### Above features are consistent across all three pages.

-#### Home page
+## Home page

+#### Three images included.
-##### Three images included, aligned to left.
-One imge for each section of content.
+These are aligned to left.
+One image for each section of content.

+#### Three content sections
-##### Three sections covering why, what business does and who the people are.
+These cover why, what business does and who the people are.
-    * allows the user to read more about the business and what it does.
+* Allows the user to read more about the business and what it does.

+#### Icons
-##### The header for each section has an icon to draw the eye in and give a visual clue as what the content is about.
+* The header for each section has an icon to draw the eye in and give a visual clue as what the content is about.
-     The why section has a home icon, the who we are section has a people icon and the what we do has a paw icon.
+* The why section has a home icon, the who we are section has a people icon and the what we do has a paw icon.

-#### Gallery page
+## Gallery page
 * Allows users to view dog images with some recommendations throughout the page.

-#### Services page.
+## Services page.
 * This page is called More Info in the Navigation menu, as I felt it would be more intuitve for a user.The page gives additional information as well as list of prices/times.

+#### Tables.
-##### Tables- allows user to view options for daycare and the relevant prices.
+* Allows user to view options for daycare and the relevant prices.
-    * allows user to view drop off/pick up times.
+* Allows user to view drop off/pick up times.

-##### CTA button included near top of page.
+#### CTA button included near top of page.
-    * allows user to go to contact form.
+* Allows user to go to contact form.

-##### Contact form
+#### Contact form
-    *allows user to get contact, with options for why they are getting in contact.
+* Allows user to get contact, with options for why they are getting in contact.
 Submit button will bing user back to home page.
 Name/email/phone number are required.

+#### Iframes:
-##### Iframes: google map to business location.
+* google map to business location.
 Map used is my local town/beach.
 It is only visible on large screens.
+#### External Links:

-##### Links to animal charities included, with dog icon to left of text for visual appeal.It is only visible on large screens.Links will open in seperate pages.
+* Links to animal charities included, with dog icon to left of text for visual appeal.
+It is only visible on large screens.Links will open in seperate pages.

-# Future Features
+## Future Features
-Modal pop up when form submitted.
+- Modal pop up when form submitted.
-Gallery: Images are clickable and recommendation pop up when each clicked.
+- Gallery: Images are clickable and recommendation pop up when each clicked.

 [Back to table of contents](#table-of-contents)